wangxlab/iGenSig/README.md

 ## C. Installing R packages

-•	Find "  " and see line 2.
+•	Find "GenSig.modules1.b3.2.9.github.R" file in your folder and see line 2.
 There is the list of R packages you may have to install unless you did.

 •	If you haven't installed any R pacakges below, it will take about 1 hour.

 > packages=c("preprocessCore","pROC","ggplot2","gridExtra","grid","ggpubr","scales","stringr","qvalue","vegan","stringr","tidyverse","pROC","survival","readr","gdata","DescTools","moments","fastcluster","Rfast","dynamicTreeCut","data.table","plyr","dplyr")
+> sapply(packages,require,character=TRUE)

 ## D. How to build iGenSig models based on GDSC dataset and predict the therapeutic response in CCLE cell lines and patient subjects in the BATTLE trial.